Rockwell Green

-A number of houses in the original village are council owned.
+A number of houses in the original village are council-owned.
 In 1991 the population was estimated at 1,618.
 Since then more houses have been built and the population estimate from the 2001 census was 2,246.
 The population estimate in 2016 was 2,945.

-The village has a butcher's shop, one pub, a fish and chip shop, a post office, a general store, a church, a beauty salon/hairdressers, a primary school and pre school, a village hall, and a post office; before moving to Exeter Road the post office was on the east side of Rockwell Green, in a 19th-century building that has been demolished.
+The village has a butcher's shop, one pub, a fish and chip shop, a post office, a general store, a church, a beauty salon/hairdressers, a primary school and pre-school, a village hall, and a post office; before moving to Exeter Road the post office was on the east side of Rockwell Green, in a 19th-century building that has since been demolished.

+In and around the basins there are some early examples of local blacksmith work, the iron gate on top of hilly head, the footbridges over the streams in the basins.
+These works are dated around 1850 with the bridge at the bottom of hilly head being stamped 1851.
+These iron works are just a handful of surviving examples of local blacksmith work in the area.